Sense International welcomes British MPs visit to one of our Uganda programmes

 Four British MPs recently visited a Sense International programme in Uganda as part of a delegation organised by RESULTS UK, an organisation working to end global poverty.

-Sarah Champion MP, John Woodcock MP, Matthew Offord MP and Nigel Evans MP visited Uganda to explore the impact of UK support to improve child health outcomes through the Department for International Development’s (DFID’s) programmes and support to organisations such as Gavi, the Vaccine Alliance.
+Sarah Champion MP, John Woodcock MP, Matthew Offord MP and Nigel Evans MP visited Uganda to explore the impact of UK support to improve child health outcomes through the Foreign, Commonwealth & Development Office (FCDO) programmes and support to organisations such as Gavi, the Vaccine Alliance.

 As a low income country, Uganda is one of the 10 countries in the world where collectively 60% of all unvaccinated children live and has the fourth highest number of unvaccinated children in Africa.
 The Government of Uganda has recently enacted legislation making immunisation compulsory and established a new immunisation fund.